xonoxitron/wasm2wasm/README.md

 # wasm2wasm: Go + Rust WASM Interop

 wasm2wasm is a project that demonstrates WebAssembly (WASM) interoperation between Go and Rust modules using JavaScript as the intermediary.
-The project provides a web-based interface where users can perform addition and subtraction operations using both the Go and Rust Wasm modules.
+The project provides a web-based interface where users can perform addition and subtraction operations using both the Go and Rust WASM modules.

 ## Project Structure